-The DB->put() method stores key/data pairs in the database.
-The default behavior of the DB->put() function is to enter the new key/data pair, replacing any previously existing key if duplicates are disallowed, or adding a duplicate data item if duplicates are allowed.
-If the database supports duplicates, the DB->put() method adds the new data value at the end of the duplicate set.
+The Db::put() method stores key/data pairs in the database.
+The default behavior of the Db::put() function is to enter the new key/data pair, replacing any previously existing key if duplicates are disallowed, or adding a duplicate data item if duplicates are allowed.
+If the database supports duplicates, the Db::put() method adds the new data value at the end of the duplicate set.
 If the database supports sorted duplicates, the new data value is inserted at the correct sorted location.

-Unless otherwise specified, the DB->put() method returns a non-zero error value on failure and 0 on success.
+Unless otherwise specified, the Db::put() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.

-If the operation is part of an application-specified transaction, the txnid parameter is a transaction handle returned from DB\ENV->txn\begin() (page 648); if the operation is part of a Berkeley DB Concurrent Data Store group, the txnid parameter is a handle returned from DB\ENV->cdsgroup\begin() (page 640); otherwise NULL.
+If the operation is part of an application-specified transaction, the txnid parameter is a transaction handle returned from DbEnv::txn_begin() (page 674); if the operation is part of a Berkeley DB Concurrent Data Store group, the txnid parameter is a handle returned from DbEnv::cdsgroup_begin() (page 666); otherwise NULL.
 If no transaction handle is specified, but the operation occurs in a transactional database, the operation will be implicitly transaction protected.

-If creating a new record in a Heap database, the key DBT must be empty.
-The put method will return the new record's Record ID (RID) in the key DBT.
+If creating a new record in a Heap database, the key Dbt must be empty.
+The put method will return the new record's Record ID (RID) in the key Dbt.